camunda/blog.camunda.org/content/post/2020/01/camunda-modeler-3.6.0-released.md

 {{< figure class="no-border teaser" src="start-instance-directly.gif" alt="Start process instance directly" caption="Start process instance directly" >}}

 We believe this will help developers a lot to implement executable processes in the Modeler end to end.
-We'd love you to check it out and hear some feedback in [our forum](https://forum.camunda.org/c/modeler).
+Check it out and give us feedback in [our forum](https://forum.camunda.org/c/modeler).

 ## Get New Versions Notifications